TheGreatGooo/HomeLabSmith/DOCUMENTATION.md

 - `POST /models/<model_name>/start` - Start a specific model
 - `POST /models/<model_name>/stop` - Stop a specific model
 - `POST /models/<model_name>/restart` - Restart a specific model

-### 3. Model Monitor Service (`model-monitor-service.service`)

-**Purpose**: Monitors model activity and automatically shuts down idle models to save resources

-**Key Features**:
-- Reports active models (those that have received at least one request in the last 10 minutes)
-- Periodically checks for idle models (those not used for more than 30 minutes) and shuts them down
-- RESTful API endpoints for monitoring and reporting
-- Health check endpoint to verify service status

-**Port**: 5003
-**User**: `home-lab-services` (dedicated service user)

-**Endpoints**:
-- `GET /models/active` - Get list of models that have been active in the last 10 minutes
-- `GET /models/idle` - Get list of models that have been idle for more than 30 minutes
-- `GET /models/activity` - Get activity status for all models
-- `POST /models/<model_name>/report` - Report that a model has been used (updates last activity timestamp)
-- `GET /health` - Health check endpoint

 ### 4. NGINX ConfigMap Updater Service